happydasch/nspanel_haui/docs/ESPHome.md

 - `send_command` Sends a command to the nextion display
 - `send_commands`Sends multiple commands to the nextion display
 - `goto_page` Sets the active page on display
+- `send_notification` Sends a notification to the display

 ## Events